jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 {{< /caution >}}
 {{< caution >}}
 In the present implementation, requests classified as "long-running" — primarily watches — are not subject to the API Priority and Fairness filter at all.
-This is expected to change.
 {{< /caution >}}

 When the volume of inbound requests assigned to a single